Office Phone: (718) 960-8420

 Rank: Assistant Professor

-Degrees: B.A., Occidental College, M.A.; Johns Hopkins University, Ph.D.; Johns Hopkins University
+Degrees: B.A., Occidental College; Ph.D., Johns Hopkins University

-His research interests include pragmatism, urbanism, and intersections of science and politics, especially the ways that critical infrastructure services (e.g., delivering nutrition, contraception, potable water, electricity, shelter) structure politics.
-He recently published a chapter describing the effects of constructing global networks of computational power as well as articles about how GMOs, nuclear power, and biofuels can be used to understand the development of cell-cultured meat.
-He has also published work with the Sentience Institute, where he is a research fellow, on social change and technology adoption.
+His research interests include pragmatism, literature and politics, and intersections of science and politics, especially the ways that critical infrastructure services (e.g., delivering nutrition, contraception, potable water, electricity, shelter) structure politics.
+His recent work discusses how humans could move around in an energy-constrained world, the effects of constructing global networks for high-capacity computing, the capacity of artifical intelligence to reproduce poetic conventions, and whether GMOs, nuclear power, and biofuels can be used to understand the development of cell-cultured meat.